-The University of Toledo will award college credit for noncollegiate educational experiences and courses as outlined in the American Council of Education (ACE) publications.
-(See the Web sites listed below.)
+The University of Toledo will award college credit for noncollegiate educational experiences and courses.
 Such nontraditional credit includes Advanced Placement (AP), Defense Activity for Non-Traditional Education Support (DANTES), military, portfolio and training credit.

 Alternative credit will be accepted with the appropriate documentation from the primary source.
 Credit is posted during the first term of enrollment.